Filters and Transducers

 A Transducer accepts input from some form of stimulus, and returns energy in a different form – electrical music signals to audio (atmosphere waves for example.
 Our eyes and ears are our major transducers, and our skin may even ultimately prove to be even more important in defining our experience.)

-Eyes convert visible light to electrical signals to the brain, as do all our sensory organs – all input is converted to electrical energy, once again leaving no requirement for some actual physical particle or two to be drifting about…
+Eyes convert visible light to electrical signals to the brain, as do all our sensory organs – all input is converted to electrical energy, once again leaving no requirement for some actual physical particle or two to be wandering about…